esperdyne/celery-message-processing/README.md

 $ vagrant ssh
 ```

-Inside the vagrant box (or whatever your environment is), I installed the latest updates, as well as pip, curl, and git:
+Inside the vagrant box, I installed the latest updates, as well as pip, curl, and git:
 ```
 $ sudo apt-get update
 $ sudo apt-get upgrade